gotreasa/yellow-belt-minesweeper-in-nodejs/NOTES.md

 - ✅ create game with mines board
 - 🚧 UAT 5 User can open a square to reveal a bomb

+## 🍅 Pomodoro 6

+- ✅ UAT 5 User can open a square to reveal a bomb
+- 🚧 UAT 6 User can open a square to reveal the number of bombs surrounding the square
+- ⚠ UAT 7 User can flag a square as a bomb

 ## TechDebt

 - Handle bad sizes for the board